 Deploying digital processing and input from reference antennas during software correlation is equivalent to their use in baseband pre-correlation processing.
 But the implementation of these algorithms into pre-existing hardware backends requires the addition of both special hardware and software.
+As with the pre-correlation excision techniques, this method remains limited as there is still considerable research to improve and generalize the algorithms, thereby increasing the variety of RFI on which the technique can be accurately used, and decreasing any remnant signal from the RFI.

 8.4 Post-correlation – Before or during imaging

-Traditional post-correlation processing consists of flagging and excising, which is time consuming and often done by hand (Lane et al., 2005).
+Traditional post-correlation processing consists of flagging and excising, which is time consuming and often done at least partially manually (Lane et al., 2005).
 Because this operation is performed on integrated and correlated data, the data loss resulting from flagging can be quite significant, the more so as whole time-slots, whole baselines, and/or whole antennas may be flagged.
-This differs from antenna-based IF flagging or excising where small subsets are flagged, which inherently results in a smaller proportion of data loss overall.
+This differs from antenna-based signal-chain flagging or excising where small subsets are flagged, which inherently results in a smaller proportion of data loss overall.

 On-line or off-line processing of (integrated) correlated data makes it possible to incorporate automated flagging and excision (Middelberg, 2006; Offringa et al., 2010, 2012; Keating et al., 2010; Sirothia et al., 2009ab), as more sophisticated statistical or sub-space processing (see § 8.2) can be implemented to remove the RFI component without as much data loss.
+There are many techniques in use for post-correlation mitigation of RFI signals, and the choice of technique to use is dependent primarily on the type(s) and density of RFI present, hardware used for the observations, and the scientific goal of the data set.
+A few of the common methods are listed below, and demonstrated in Annex 1.

-Indeed, a reference antenna has been implemented at the post-correlation stage to remove the signal from a well-defined RFI source using the available closure relations (Briggs et al., 2000).
+Briggs, et al. (2000) implemented a reference antenna at the post-correlation stage to remove the signal from a well-defined RFI source using the available closure relations.

 Array instruments employ fringe-stopping and delay-compensation techniques to keep a zero fringe rate at the central observing position during observations.
 As a result the stationary (terrestrial) and satellite RFI components in data distinguish themselves by fringing faster than components from astronomical sources.
 This distinctive (relative) motion allows the off-line identification and elimination of stationary RFI sources from both the correlated data and the image plane without causing data loss (Wijnholds et al., 2004; Cornwell et al., 2004; Athreya, 2009).
 The coding for this operation from the GMRT is now incorporated into AIPS (Kogan & Owen, 2010).

+Another emerging and powerful method are algorithms that perform RFI flagging in the Fourier domain.
+For example, one can take advantage of redundancy of complex visibilities inside the Fourier image plane to identify corrupted data or use a scheme to detect faint RFI in the complex visibility time-channel plane of individual baselines (Sekhar & Athreya, AJ 2018).

 9 Implementation at the telescopes – A strategy

 The data acquisition process of radio astronomy observatories is evolving to cope with the rapidly changing technological environment.
 Analog to digital conversion of signals now occurs as early as possible in the data-handling scheme, which allows digital processing throughout most of the data chain.
 Increased instrumental capabilities allows for the processing of larger bandwidth data, with higher time-resolution and higher frequency (< kHz) resolution.

-Many current backends do not allow the implementation of mitigation at early stages of the data handling chain without incurring (severe) hardware modifications.
+Many current signal processing systems do not allow the implementation of mitigation at early stages of the data handling chain without incurring (severe) hardware modifications.
 By contrast, new-generation backends and software correlation facilitate such schemes at different stages of the processing.